 We returned to La Spezia only to have two tourists deadlock the front door of the apartments and we became trapped inside.
 The deadlock was broken but somehow they managed to use it and trap us in.
 I needed to buy a new bag to use in Nice to pack some items were collecting from a friends place, and Explorason was hungry.
 I tried emailing the hotel and was about to use Skype to call them, but discovered I was out of credit and needed to top it up.

 Fortunately, I was able to use the phone in the corridor and I pushed buttons until I found a lady who spoke a little English and with my little Italian she understood our problem and came to the rescue.

 By the time we escaped, most of the stores had closed, and the offending guests came back completely unaware that a tradesman had been called, and that many people had been involved in trying to just about break the door down and that the keylock had to be drilled out!

 The Apartment-style -Hotel staff were really lovely about the incident, but it sure seemed like one heck of an adventurous day that we didn’t set out for, and not how I expected Cinque Terre to be at all.

-Tomorrow we head to Nice, France using our Eurail First Class Rail Pass (but most of the trip regional Italian trains) to spend time with friends we travelled with in Costa Brava two years ago.
+Tomorrow we head to Nice, France using our Eurail First Class Rail Pass (but most of the trip regional Italian trains) to spend time with friends we traveled within Costa Brava two years ago.

-Explorason is really excited to see his young friends from the travel blog The Talking Suitcase – a lovely family from U.S.A. that we travelled with nearly two years ago in Costa Brava, Spain.
+Explorason is really excited to see his young friends from the travel blog The Talking Suitcase – a lovely family from the U.S.A. that we traveled with nearly two years ago in Costa Brava, Spain.